Kholeka98/Kholeka_Sibiya_Portfolio/README.md

 ### Project Objective
 The primary objective of this project is to provide actionable insights to the marketing team regarding sales performance across various locations and product types.
 By addressing key questions such as revenue generation per location, the correlation between price and product sales across different product types, and identifying the highest revenue-generating product types, this initiative aims to empower the marketing team to optimize revenue streams effectively.
 Ultimately, the project seeks to facilitate informed decision-making and the formulation of targeted strategies to enhance overall sales performance and maximize revenue potential.

-**Skills**: Python, Business Analysis, Data aggregation, and Data visualization
+**Skills**: Python, Business Analysis, Data aggregation, and Data visualization.

 ## [Project 3: Performance Evaluation Analysis](https://github.com/Kholeka98/Performance-Evaluation)